 As I mention in the above video, many attorneys want to know how to get more reviews.
 The first thing to do is ask.
 If a case went well, and you’re about to close your book of business, ask people to leave a review about their experience.
-Also let them know you’ll be following up with an email, including links to your Google My Business and Facebook pages.
+Also, let them know you’ll be following up with an email, including links to your Google My Business, Facebook and FindLaw listing.

 The email should be from your account and include non-sensitive details about the client like personal notes that make the request unique.
 You can create a standard email template, but leave a section that’s customizable and do your best to tailor the email to the individual.
 It shows that you value their opinion, which motivates them to leave a review.

 While asking former clients to rate your firm is encouraged, persuading them to leave a positive review or trying to game the system is frowned upon by both review platforms and consumers alike.
 Google or Facebook could penalize you for what they consider deceptive practices like setting up a kiosk in your office, incentivizing five-star reviews or asking for ratings from friends and family.

 No matter how you gather reviews, remember that they affect your online reputation and are influential for legal consumers.
 People want to know the experiences of past clients and they’re willing to trust the opinion of people they’ve never met.

 Get started building your brand with a FindLaw directory listing, complete with Ratings and Reviews to reinforce your firm’s status.

 Get them talking about you.